jpgonzalezra/rust-nft-generator/README.md

 2. Define your `config.json` file as described below.

+3. We only allow to generate collections based on PNG files, any other extension is not supported.

 ## Config File

 The `config.json` file is vital for customizing the generation of your NFT art.
 Here's the file format: